 I spoke with Dr. Eric Endlich, a psychologist and educational consultant who helps students transition to college and graduate school.
 Eric has great insight on how to approach and prepare for the college transition.
 He also talks about college readiness in the year of a global pandemic.

 Here’s a condensed version of what he shared during our conversation:

-Being “college ready” is distinct from being “college capable.”
+Being “college-ready” is distinct from being “college capable.”
 College capable means a student has the capacity to handle college-level course material.
-College ready, on the other hand, is more about the life skills a student needs to function independently.
+College readiness, on the other hand, is more about the life skills a student needs to function independently.
 I put those skills into three categories:

 Being able to meet your physical needs is also crucial.
 It sounds simple, but doing laundry, eating decently, exercising enough, and maintaining basic hygiene can be challenging for some students.

 If you have a handle on most of these skills, most of the time, you’re probably college-ready.
 You’ll make a few mistakes, but you’ll learn to be more independent and grow as a human being.
 But if these skills are underdeveloped or very challenging, you may need support and a plan to get you college-ready.